mangalam-research/btw/tech_notes.rst

     $ git describe
     [Make sure the description shows what you expect.]
     $ ../btw_env/bin/activate
+    $ pip install -r requirements.txt
     $ ./manage.py syncdb
     $ ./manage.py migrate
     $ npm outdated
     [Upgrade anything that needs upgrading.]
     $ make
+    $ ./manage.py test
+    [The Zotero tests will necessarily fail because the server is set to connect to the production database.]

 5. Reload uwsgi::